yevastepanyan8/DS116B---Armenian-Car-Sales-Analysis/README.md

 - **Statista-Passenger Car Sales**: Provides data on global car sales.
 - **Kaggle-Armenia Car Sale Listings**: Contains detailed information on car sales in Armenia.

-## Methodology

-The analysis employs various time series modeling techniques, including:
-- **Moving Average (MA) Models**: To smooth out irregularities in the data.
-- **Seasonal Autoregressive Integrated Moving Average (SARIMA) Models**: To account for seasonality in the data.
-- **Vector Autoregressive (VAR) Models**: To analyze the relationships between multiple time series.
-- **Unit Root Tests**: To determine the stationarity of the time series data.
-- **GARCH Models**: To analyze the volatility of car prices.

 ## Installation

 To run this project, you will need to have R and RStudio installed on your machine.
 You can install the required packages using the following commands in R: